-The image below shows an example of code with errors.
-As shown, more than one syntax error may be highlighted in the code.
+The image below shows an example of text with a syntax error.
 Hovering the cursor over the marked text (or the marker to the left of the line) shows the cause of the error.
-The example below shows the description of a syntax error.

-A syntax error.
+As shown, more than one syntax error may be highlighted in a text.
+However, constraint violations are not shown until all syntax errors have been corrected.